 The Company currently has two committees: the Audit Committee and the Corporate Governance Committee.
-The Audit Committee is composed exclusively of outside directors, a majority of whom are related to the Company.
+The Audit Committee is presently composed exclusively of outside directors and equally of related and unrelated directors.
 The Corporate Governance Committee is composed of a majority of outside and related directors.
 It is currently the intention of the Company to modify the composition of its committees in parallel with that of the Board of Directors in order (i) for an outside and unrelated director to be appointed on the Corporate Governance Committee, which will then be composed equally of related and unrelated directors, and (ii) for the Audit Committee to be comprised of a majority of unrelated directors.